This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why do bamboo baby washcloths get stiff after washing?
+Why do some baby washcloths get stiff after washing?

-How many baby washcloths do I really need?
+How many baby washcloths do you really need?